What Does My Car Insurance Cover?

 You can add coverage for other auto-related expenses to your policy, such as rental car reimbursement, towing, roadside assistance, and more.

 Each type of coverage on your policy has a limit, or a maximum amount, your insurance company will pay.
-You are personally responsible for expenses that go above the limits.
+You're personally responsible for expenses going above the limits.

 Liability insurance coverage limits are listed as three numbers on your policy.